16 products

 - Optimal aroma and texture

-- Best availability and value
+- Best balance of availability and value

 Late Season (December)

-- Supplies diminish
+- Supplies begin to decline

-- Prices increase again
+- Prices rise again due to limited harvest

 🌍 Top White Truffle Regions

-Italy (Piedmont - Alba)
+Italy – Piedmont (Alba)

-- Gold standard for quality
+- Considered the gold standard for quality

-- Official season: October - December
+- Official season: October to December

-- Hosts famous Alba White Truffle Fair
+- Home of the world-famous Alba White Truffle Fair

 - Season begins slightly earlier (late September)